-Recently, I spoke at Grove City College chapel and had the delight of doing an additional follow-up workshop that evening for women on beauty (which was not recorded).
+I spoke at Grove City College chapel and had the delight of doing an additional follow-up workshop the same evening for women on beauty (which was not recorded).
 Only problem?
 The guys showed up along with the girls.
 Were they here for an easy extra chapel credit or could it be that they really wanted to understand the complex interweaving highway that is the female brain?
 I hoped for the later, decided to play it cool, and threw my notes away.
 Inviting the guys into the conversation turned out to be something of a medicine for the soul to the girls, as I watched the men impart to their Christian sisters something I could not.

 It went something like this.

 "Let's get honest with each other as brothers and sisters in Christ," I challenged.
 "Women, stand up if you've ever...."
 I proceeded to list all the things we do to manipulate the attention of a guy.
 Manipulating your day to just "happen" to run into a certain one.
 Reaching for the shorter skirt.
 Painting on a redder lipstick.
 (Incidentally, the guys said they prefer naked lips so ditch that trick.)
 And, having a prayer journal full of guys and not God were among the things I included.
 100% of the women in that room stood up confessing that they were guilty.

 The guys jaws dropped.

 They had no idea how delicate a power they held over their Christian sisters.

 Then, I turned to the guys.
 And I told them it was their job to protect these delicate hearts.
 I asked if they truly could treasure their sisters as sisters and not potential dates.
 If they could acknowledge them and tell them they were worthy, and beautiful, and smart, and strong.
 And get in the face of any guy who didn't hold them as worthy.